Blog

 Graphs are useful when a picture of the data makes meaningful relationships visible (patterns, trends, and exceptions) that could not be easily discerned from a table of the same data.

-When looking at a pie, donut, or gauge chart, it’s difficult to tell how much larger one portion is than another.
+One of the biggest issues with misleading pie charts is how difficult they are to interpret at a glance.
 This is because the human eye and mind are much better at comparing distance instead of area.
 After all, you only have to assess one dimension instead of two.

 Source